testflows/TestFlows-Core/testflows/combinatorics/README.md

 #### Checking Covering Array

-The `check()` method of the `CoveringArray` can be used to verify that the tests inside the covering array do verify all possible t-way interactions at least once and thus meet the definition of a covering array.
+The `check()` method of the `CoveringArray` can be used to verify that the tests inside the covering array, verify all possible t-way interactions at least once, and thus meet the definition of a covering array.

 For example,